Last updated: November 25, 2022

 New Zealand-born chef and co-owner, Matt Lambert, brings the spirit of New Zealand to charming NoLIta.
 Offerings include NZ-inspired, meticulously crafted tasting menus, a la carte and cocktails.
 The Musket Room has been awarded the coveted Michelin Star for 3 consecutive years and has garnered a reputation as an exceptional dining experience.

-A recent addition to Chinese Tuxedo is the downstairs, Peachy’s bar, offering cocktails based on traditional Chinese spirits infused with superfoods and healing herbs.
+Peachy’s is a cocktail bar and lounge in Chinatown under the Chinese Tuxedo restaurant.
+It offers craft cocktails based on traditional Chinese spirits infused with superfoods and healing herbs.
 There’s also a menu featuring pan-Asian-fusion bar food and a rotating roster of DJs.

 Manhattan – The Village